authcrunch/authcrunch.github.io/docs/authenticate/oauth/81-backend-oauth2-0011-keycloak.md

 ## User and Group

-First, create "Admin", "Editors", and "Viewer" groups under "Manager", "Groups".
+First, create "Admin", "Editors", and "Viewer" groups under "Manage", "Groups".

-Next, create a new user under "Manager", "Users".
+Next, create a new user under "Manage", "Users".
 As part of the process assign the newly created groups to the user.

 ![Keycloak](./images/keycloak/keycloak_new_user.png)